-The Adobe 1-Minute Video Challenge is all about working in a group of Year 5 to 10 students and teachers to create a 1 minute video in a day with the use of Adobe software (such as Premiere Pro, Premiere Rush, After Effects, Character Animator, Aero & Photoshop) to help promote the United Nations Sustainable Development Goals.
+Welcome to the Adobe 1-Minute Video Challenge site.
+This challenge is all about working with a team of students and teachers to create a 1 minute video in a day with the use of Adobe software (such as Premiere Pro, Premiere Rush, After Effects, Character Animator, Aero & Photoshop) to help promote the United Nations Sustainable Development Goals.

 Each production group is encouraged to bring their own recording equipment as well as iPad or laptop with the appropriate Adobe software installed.
 A check list of what to bring could look like this ...